 Delegate Assembly: Each member of a board elects a delegate, an alternate delegate and an administrator.
 These individuals attend the annual delegate assembly, which includes a meeting of the council of board administrators.
 Policy and direction is set and provided to the board of directors and FSBPT staff at this annual event.
 The delegate assembly elects the board of directors, who represent the 53 member boards as a whole.
 On the board of directors, there will be current members of member boards, former members of member boards, administrators of member boards and public members. the public member position brings an important perspective to the board when it considers what is best for public protection.
 The board provides ongoing leadership to the Federation through a strategic planning and goal setting process.
 The delegate assembly and board of directors also elect or appoint members to committees and task forces.
 These volunteers take the initiative on various issues facing member boards and provide practical recommendations to the board of directors.
 The link to the FSBPT home page is: http://www.fsbpt.org/

 CE For Therapy was launched June, 2017, and is scanning for new Courses that offer CEUs continuously, so the directory on the website is always as up-to-date as possible.
-If you are aware of any additional Providers of CEU Physical Therapy Courses that you think should be included, please contact us.
+If you are aware of any additional Providers of CEU Physical Therapy Courses, or resources for recording CEU activity that you think should be included, please contact us.